untamed wilderness and dark history

 After enjoying a last Soviet-style breakfast together we'll take care of your transfer to the airport/train station of choice.

-For those flying out: we will arrange transfer to Magadan International Airport for your flight back home.
+For those flying out: transfer to Magadan International Airport for your flight back home.

 End of the tour.